manureta/suite/docs/usermanual/source/processing/processes/raster/contour.rst

 Creating elevation contour lines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``medford:elevation`` layer contains elevation data.
-The following example uses it to create elevation contour lines with an interval of 100m
+The following example uses it to create elevation contour lines with an interval of 100 meters.

 Input parameters: